robert/robert.github.com/_posts/2020-08-12-ppab7-auto-project-builder.md

 {% raw %}
 ## The Auto-project-builder

 This project is number 7 in the Programming Projects for Advanced Beginners series ([here are the others][ppab]).
-The projects span a wide range of subjects, but they still all have similar structures.
+While writing these projecst, I've noticed that even though they span a wide range of different topics (such as ASCII art, Tic-Tac-Toe, authorization systems), they're still all structured quite similarly.
 They have a file of code that you run, maybe some other files of code that the first file imports, a README describing how the project works and how to use it, and a TODO list of things you want to do next.

 You and I are both busy people with places to be and no patience for drudgerous repetition.
 So for this project we're going to build a tool that creates the skeleton structure of all our other projects for us.
 Once it's finished, we'll use it to set up future projects, like so:

 ```
 $ python3 auto-project-builder/main.py
-> What is your project called?
+> What is
 robs-secret-project
 > Who is the author?
 rob